MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-azdo-pipelines.md

 ms.date: 10/16/2023
 ---

-# Power BI Project (PBIP) and Azure DevOps Pipelines
+# Power BI Project (PBIP) and Azure DevOps build pipelines for Continuous Integration

 Combining Fabric Git Integration with Azure DevOps, enables you to connect a workspace to a branch in an Azure DevOps repository and automatically synchronizes between them.